ShrutiSharma-27/STRINGS/README.md

      Answer is 'Garbage Collection'.

      > reference is mutable, but string instance is immutable.

+     > Impact of immutability : performance of strings is slow in Java (Resolution : String Builder Class)

 * String[] args : Command line arguments : It is the array of strings, whatever java command you type on terminal will get stored in it.